College presents challenges for students at all levels. Our goal is to help you rise to meet those challenges.

 - Find support for dealing with personal difficulties.

-- Take advantage of opportunities to show your UB pride and celebrate your personal achievements.
+- Take advantage of opportunities to show your UBalt pride and celebrate your personal achievements.

 - Get set up with your network and email accounts.